Course - Energy and Sustainability - TEP4111

 Further on evaluation

-• There will be five exercises, which are aimed to apply theoretical concepts learnt in the corresponding week and to solve academic problems or provided test cases.
+- There will be six exercises, which are aimed to apply theoretical concepts learnt in the corresponding week and to solve academic problems or provided test cases.
 These exercises require problem solving either of computational examples or provided test cases and are intended to illustrate applications of theoretical concepts introduced during the preceding week.
-Four of the five exercises must be approved.
+Minimum of five exercises must be approved.

 Assessment criteria for the exercises will be presented and discussed in the classroom.
 The exercises are distinct from each other; therefore, there may be the possibility of different assessment criteria and a requirement of minimum points for each exercise.

 There will be project work during the semester.
 The project report must be delivered before the set deadline.
-The grade on the project report (50% of total grade) will be announced along with the main examination (50% of total grade).
-Candidates who have not had four exercises approved will not qualify for the project work submission and write the final examination.
+The grade on the project report (25% of total grade) will be announced along with the main examination (75% of total grade).
+Candidates who have not had five exercises approved will not qualify for the project work submission and write the final examination.

 Specific condition